iChris4/Tensorismo/README.md

 Tensorismo
 ==========

-Self-driving for Gran Turismo 7 with TensorFlow
+Self-driving for GT7 with TensorFlow

-I'm not responsable for any action that could be taken by Sony or Polyphony Digital if you use this programm
+I'm not responsable for any action that could be taken by Sony or Polyphony Digital if you use this programm.

+For Educational purpose only

 Dependencies